What is a SAM Maturity Assessment?

 Basic SAM – a lack of policies, procedures, resources and tools

-Standardized SAM – information is not complete and accurate
+Standardised SAM – information is not complete and accurate

-Rationalized SAM – reliable information is used to manage assets to business targets
+Rationalised SAM – reliable information is used to manage assets to business targets

-Optimized SAM – SAM is a strategic asset to overall business objectives
+Optimised SAM – SAM is a strategic asset to overall business objectives

-In reality, most organizations and SAM programs will fall into several of the above categories, depending on exactly what is being assessed.
+In reality, most organisations and SAM programs will fall into several of the above categories, depending on exactly what is being assessed.
 This is why delivery by a skilled SAM consultant is vital and why it is important that the assessment is not performed in isolation but as part of a wider SAM engagement.

 SAM maturity and scope